 This means that if British Tourists fall ill or are injured whilst in The Channel Islands, they will not be automatically covered for all medical expenses and vice versa for Residents of the Channel Islands.

 This basically means that Residents of The Channel Islands do not have the exact same benefits with regards to health coverage in the United Kingdom, Europe and the Rest of the World, than they do on their home islands.

-While there still is somewhat of a Reciprocal Agreement concerning health care between the Channel Islands and the United Kingdom, there are a number of exceptions travellers should be aware of.
+While there still is somewhat of a Reciprocal Health Agreement concerning health care between The Channel Islands and the United Kingdom, there are a number of exceptions travellers should be aware of.

-Residents of the Channel Islands qualify for free health care at home, while also being able to enjoy emergency health treatment when visiting the United Kingdom, in case an accident happens or they get ill.
+Residents of The Channel Islands qualify for free health care at home, while also being able to get emergency health treatment when visiting the United Kingdom, in case an accident happens or they are taken ill.

 Additionally and this is quite important, Repatriation costs are not covered, which means that if you need to be transported back to your home in The Channel Islands, you will have to pay the expenses.
 So, it is essential to have a Travel Insurance policy covering Repatriation.

 The agreement also doesn’t cover any medical treatments for non urgent conditions, nor does it cover treatment that can be scheduled on a later date.

 Just like Channels Islands Residents are responsible for arranging additional health coverage when travelling abroad, foreign visitors to the island are too.

-It is strongly recommended that Channel Islanders who are planning on travelling abroad get in touch with their respective Social Security Department with any questions concerning health and Travel Insurance that they may have.
+It is strongly recommended that The Channel Islanders who are planning on travelling abroad get in touch with their respective Social Security Department with any questions concerning health and Travel Insurance that they may have.

 Because of all these exceptions, any Resident of The Channel Islands who wants to visit the United Kingdom (and to all other parts of the world, for that matter) is strongly encouraged to purchase additional Travel Insurance.